bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 Around that time I started to notice the use of differentiable simulation pipelines, both in open source packages like [FEniCS](https://fenicsproject.org/) and research using the adjoint method.
 As Sandy started to show differential results via adjoints, my friends at [Atomic Industries](https://www.atomic.industries/) started building a fully differentiable modeling-through-multiphysics pipeline to train their AI to optimize mold design.
 About a year ago, [Jon Hiller](https://www.linkedin.com/in/jonathan-hiller-6b7656123/) and I started regular conversations about the future of implicit modeling and generative design, and we became engaged in the challenge of federating separate CAD, CAM, and CAE tools through differentiable interfaces throughout PLM.
 Would it be possible to design such APIs to support the different differentiation techniques, such as forward, reverse, and symbolic approaches in a manner that could scale to product definitions?

 In researching existing differentiable engineering tools, [Peter Harman](https://www.linkedin.com/in/peterharman/) explained the strengths and weaknesses of [FMI](https://fmi-standard.org/)'s approach to parametric, differentiable interop and shared his experiences with symbolic differentiation in [Modelica](https://modelica.org/).
-Eventually, I test drove [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESP_flyer.pdf) and met [Afshawn](https://www.linkedin.com/in/afshawn-lotfi/) from [Open Orion](https://openorion.org/), who are making explicit differential tech usable for design engineers.
+Eventually, I test drove [Engineering Sketch Pad](https://acdl.mit.edu/ESP/ESP_flyer.pdf) and met [Afshawn](https://www.linkedin.com/in/afshawn-lotfi/) from [Open Orion](https://openorion.org/), who is making explicit differential tech usable for design engineers.

 2024 appears to be a great year for differential engineering.
 In addition to the emerging tech above, nTop's [new kernel](https://cdfam.com/ntop-siemens/) is built for derivatives, providing industrial strength support for automation and interop.
 [Gradient Control Laboratories](https://www.gradientcontrol.com/)' meta-kernel generates forward-mode AD while generating other useful manipulations like symbolic derivatives and UGF transformations.
 I expect both technologies to be used as black boxes to realize the first generation of differential interoperability.

-Please be in touch if you have have direct interest in getting started with differentiable engineering.
+Please be in touch if you have direct interest in getting started with differentiable engineering.

 ### Dedication